Kac-Moody symmetric spaces: Split real Kac--Moody groups and their Iwasawa decompositions

 such that the kernel of the former epimorphism is a product of copies of the multiplicative group $(\R^\times,\cdot)$ and the kernel of the latter epimorphism is finite.

-The construction of $\overline{G}$ relies on some key properties of the \Defn{adjoint representation} of $G$ and the \Defn{exponential function} of $G$.
+The construction of $\ol{G}$ relies on some key properties of the \Defn{adjoint representation} of $G$ and the \Defn{exponential function} of $G$.
 Both relate the complex Kac--Moody group $G_\C(\mathbf{A})$ to the (derived) complex Kac--Moody algebra $\mathfrak{g}$ associated with $\mathbf{A}$, whose basic structure theory is discussed in Section~\ref{AppendixAlgebrasAndWeylAB} in the appendix.

 Symmetrizability of the generalized Cartan matrix as required in Convention~\ref{ConventionCartanMatrix} allows one to apply the Gabber--Kac Theorem \ref{GabberKac} which implies that the Lie algebra $\mathfrak g$ is the direct limit of its standard subalgebras of ranks one and two.
-These are the Lie algebras of the standard rank one and two subgroups of $G_{\mathbb C}({\mathbf{A}})$ and by universality the adjoint actions of these subgroups combine to an adjoint representation
+These are the Lie algebras of the standard rank one and two subgroups of $G_\C({\mathbf{A}})$ and hence the latter groups act on them by the respective adjoint actions.
+It turns out that the adjoint actions of these subgroups combine into an adjoint representation